kderme/gsoc/blog/report.md

+Here I keep a log of all my work for my gsoc-2019 project https://summerofcode.withgoogle.com/projects/#5114362358923264 with Haskell.org.
+I also use this file as the final report to Haskell.org.

 I wrote many q-s-m tests for persistent https://github.com/kderme/gsoc
 I used this test suite to find bugs or missing feautures  q-s-m itself, also some bugs in persistent